|The American Programmer|

 43 Routine not found

 45 No data specified on function return

 49 Interpreter failure

-This book will get you into programming with Classic REXX (Restructured eXtended eXecutor language) on IBM's mainframe running MVS, OS390 or Zos TSO/ISPF.
+This book (scroll to the top of this page) will get you into programming with Classic REXX (Restructured eXtended eXecutor language) on IBM's mainframe running MVS, OS390 or Zos TSO/ISPF.
 You can run REXX online during a TSO session, or in a batch program with JCL.

 REXX is a user-friendly interpreted scripting language developed by Michael Cowlishaw.
 It uses clear English-language verbs and parameters.

 REXX is used for application prototyping and one-time jobs.
 REXX is generally interpreted and so there is a performance penalty.